bigscience-workshop/bigscience/jz/data/README.md

 ## Code snippets

-To get the full pass expected by the cache checker:
+To get the full path expected by the cache checker:
 ```
 from datasets.load import prepare_module, import_main_class
 dataset_name = "openwebtext"